ArunaStorage/documentation/docs/get_started/basic_usage/02_How-To-Auth-Tokens.md

     In any case it is recommended to implement the `From<NativeDateTime>` or `TryFrom<NativeDateTime>` trait for the Timestamp Struct.

     ```rust
-    // Create tonic/ArunaAPI request to create a global/personal API token with expiration
+    // Create tonic/ArunaAPI request to create a global/personal API token with expiration date
     let expires_at = NaiveDate::from_ymd(2023, 01, 01).and_hms(0, 0, 0);
     let create_request = CreateApiTokenRequest {
         project_id: "".to_string(),